Idaho four seasons landscape with month-by-month pest calendar overlay for Treasure Valley homeowners

 Frequently Asked Questions

-Early spring (March) is the optimal time to start pest control in Idaho.
-Treatment before pest populations emerge from winter dormancy provides maximum prevention benefit.
-However, any time is better than waiting for an infestation - we can start your protection at any point in the year.
+Early March is the best time to start pest control in Idaho.
+Treating before pest populations emerge from winter dormancy gives you the biggest prevention benefit for the lowest cost.
+That said, any time beats waiting for an infestation.
+We can start your protection at any point in the year, and your first quarterly visit covers everything currently active.

 Yes.
-While outdoor pest activity decreases in winter, indoor pest activity - especially rodents and spiders - often peaks.
-Winter treatment addresses active indoor pests and maintains barriers for spring emergence.
-Skipping winter service can lead to larger spring problems.
+Outdoor pest activity slows in winter, but indoor activity (especially rodents and spiders) often peaks.
+Winter treatment hits active indoor pests and keeps barriers in place for spring emergence.
+Skipping winter service is the #1 reason homeowners face bigger spring problems.

-Pest activity is driven by temperature, moisture, and lifecycle patterns.
-Ants and wasps emerge when temperatures rise.
-Overwintering insects seek shelter as temperatures fall.
-Rodents move indoors when outdoor survival becomes difficult.
-Understanding these patterns helps with timing prevention efforts.
+Pest activity is driven by temperature, moisture, and lifecycle.
+Ants and wasps emerge as temperatures rise.
+Overwintering insects (box elder bugs, stink bugs, lady beetles) seek shelter as temperatures fall.
+Rodents move indoors when outdoor survival gets tough.
+Once you know the pattern, you can stop pests before they show up.

 Ready to Protect Your Home?